Language Reference

 compiled artifact see wasm-api.md.

 Status.
-This reference covers the v0 surface: imports, input/output pins, primitive components (
+This reference covers the surface as of the multi-bit-wires release: imports, input/output pins, primitive components (

-and,not,led,wire), the auto-imported macro family (or,nand,nor,xor,xnor), anonymous nested components, and sub-circuit instantiation.
+and,not,led,wire), the auto-imported macro family (or,nand,nor,xor,xnor), anonymous nested components, sub-circuit instantiation, and width annotations on every signal-carrying declaration ([N]for literal widths,<W>for parametric ones).
+Slice (a[lo..hi]), bit-index (a[i]), and concatenation ({a, b}) signal expressions are also part of the language.
 Anything not mentioned here is not part of the language yet.

 1. Abstract Grammar